-Forests have a large range of positive impacts on the community, by forming shared points of orientation and allowing daily interaction with nature that results in multiple health benefits.
+Forests have a large range of positive impacts on the community, by forming shared points of orientation and allowing daily interaction with nature.

 Encouraging outdoor activity Research has shown that trees enhance the quality of parks and outdoor spaces, and encourage physical activity.
-15 People are more likely to walk to get their coffee or do errands when there are trees or other natural features along the route.
+14 People are more likely to walk to get their coffee or do errands when there are trees or other natural features along the route.
 People who use parks and open spaces are three times as likely to reach recommended levels of physical activity, reducing their health risks.
-16 Reconnecting children with nature Studies have shown that green spaces allow creativity, encourage exploration and adventure, promote physical activity, build resilience, and enhance experiential learnings.
-17 Children who are active in nature have been shown to perform better on tests.
-18 Reducing people's exposure to sun Overexposure to the ultraviolet (UV) radiation in sunlight increases the risk of skin diseases.
+15 Reconnecting children with nature Studies have shown that green spaces allow creativity, encourage exploration and adventure, promote physical activity, build resilience, and enhance experiential learnings.
+16 Reducing people's exposure to sun Overexposure to the ultraviolet (UV) radiation in sunlight increases the risk of skin diseases.
 Socially vulnerable communities and children are more at risk from extreme heat and UV exposure.
-The shade provided by trees has been proven to provide UV protection.
-Reducing heat- related illnesses Ongoing exposure to high temperatures and humidity can create health risks where sources of relief (e.g. air conditioning, cool breezes, trees) are not available.
+The addition of trees and other vegetation to the built environment provides the greatest benefit in mitigating UV exposure; shade alone can reduce overall exposure to UV radiation by up to 75 percent.
+17 Reducing heat- related illnesses Ongoing exposure to high temperatures and humidity can create health risks where sources for relief (e.g. air conditioning, cool breezes, trees) are not available.
 Each year in Ottawa, there are approximately 86 emergency room visits directly related to exposure to extreme heat, such as heat exhaustion and heat stroke.
-19 Health Canada estimates that current heat-related mortality rates could nearly triple between 2021 and 2050, increasing by over sixfold between 2051 and 2080.
-20 Research has shown that a 20 percent increase in a city's urban forest canopy can reduce ambient temperatures by 3 to 4 degrees Celsius.
-21 Improving mental well-being Access to, and views of, green spaces and trees have positive effects on people's well-being: the more time spent in green spaces, the greater the restorative effect and lower the stress levels.
-Studies have found that surgical patients who had a view of trees from their rooms had shorter stays in hospitals, 22 and children with Attention Deficit Disorder have less severe symptoms after participating in activities in green settings.
-23 Urban trees are also effective noise buffers, which can reduce stress levels.
-Living near urban green space can lead to more time spent outside and better self-reported mental and physical health.
-For example, dementia patients exposed to nature are calmer.
-24
+18 Health Canada estimates that current heat-related mortality rates could nearly triple between 2021 and 2050, increasing by over sixfold between 2051 and 2080.
+19 Research has shown that a 20 percent increase in a city's urban forest canopy can reduce ambient temperatures by 3 to 4 degrees Celsius.
+20 Improving mental well-being Access to, and views of, green spaces and trees have positive effects on people's well-being: the more time spent in green spaces, the greater the restorative effect and lower the stress levels.
+Having plants or nature visible nearby has improved people's coping and healing strategies for a range of illnesses.
+Studies have found that surgical patients who had a view of trees from their rooms had shorter stays in hospitals, 21 and children with Attention Deficit Disorder have less severe symptoms after participating in activities in green settings.
+22 Urban trees are also effective noise buffers, which can reduce stress levels.